• Login

 Thematic of the Challenges in Cork

-On this edition, the topics of the challenges that have been selected to participate in the Ocean Hackathon® 2026 in Cork, have a direct relation with Biodiversity and Resilient Coasts.
+In this edition, the challenges selected to participate in the 2026 Ocean Hackathon® in Cork must focus on biodiversity and coastal resilience.

 Logo UPWELLINGLogo Interreg Espace Atlantic